So, you need an awesome gamepad for your Chromebook.

 Let’s get started!

-Last updated: 1/7/21.
+Last updated: 1/3/22.
 This list was updated for newer models released to the public and Chrome OS compatibility.
+As companies release more product, there’s bound to be improvements over time in gamepad performance and support for Chromebooks!

 This list was created from a mix of online reviews, feature sets, and personal experiences with gamepads.